jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-17. Click the left arrow and verify that the carousel now shows the 2nd, 3rd and 4th cards.
+17. Click the left arrow and verify that the slider now shows the 2nd, 3rd and 4th cards.

     - Outcome: Pass

-18. Click the right arrow and verify that the carousel now shows the 6th, 1st, and 2nd cards.
+18. Click the right arrow and verify that the slider now shows the 6th, 1st, and 2nd cards.

     - Outcome: Pass